PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-meet-the-extruder.md

 ## Alternative Commands to Heat

-Throughout your printing career with the Promega you will notice other commands to heat up your nozzle. `M104` and `M105` can also be used to heat up your tools.
+Throughout your printing career with the Crane you will notice other commands to heat up your nozzle. `M104` and `M105` can also be used to heat up your tools.

 `M104 Snnn`: Heat up your active tool to `nnn`°C.